KJablonski08/star_wars/README.md

 ```

 ## ideas for future improvement
+- incorporate vue-router
 - create detail pages for each option in categories
-- incorporate vue-router
 - update URL links to link to individual detail pages
 - incorporate second API for images
+- working with pages in swapi to get more information (full count for each category)